heiditarki/f1-projekti/README.md

   as environment variables in Vercel or your hosting provider.
 - The build script reads `API_BASE_URL` (defaults to `http://127.0.0.1:8000`).
   On Vercel set it to your deployed backend URL (e.g.
-  `https://f1-backend.tarkiainen`) so `Config.elm` is generated with the correct endpoint.
+  `https://f1-backend-tarkiainen.fly.dev`) so `Config.elm` is generated with the correct endpoint.
+- In constrained environments (e.g. Fly’s smaller machine classes) consider disabling FastF1 caching with `FASTF1_NO_CACHING=1` to avoid the backend exceeding its memory budget.

 ## Development